-Sod of any of the cool season grass species can be installed at any time as long as the soil is not frozen, but consider that sodding during warmer periods will better ensure root development and a stable playing surface.
+If using seed, it is important to seed throughout the year to maintain turfgrass density.
+Sod can be installed at any time as long as the soil is not frozen, but consider that sodding during warmer periods will better ensure root development and a stable playing surface.